istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 For a quick demo of how this SPIRE integration with Istio works, see [Integrating SPIRE as a CA through Envoy's SDS API]({{< github_tree >}}/samples/security/spire).

 {{< warning >}}
-Note that this integration requires version 1.14 for both `istioctl` and data plane.
+Note that this integration requires version 1.14 for both `istioctl` and the data plane.
 {{< /warning >}}

 The integration is compatible with Istio upgrades.